The Tamarind Seed: Production

-The Tamarind Seed was partly financed by Sir Lew Grade as part of a two-movie deal to get Andrews to commit to a TV show; the other film was Trilby.
+The Tamarind Seed was partly financed by Sir Lew Grade as part of a two-movie deal to get Julie Andrews to commit to a TV show; the other film was Trilby.
 It was Andrews' first film in four years since Darling Lili.
 During that time, she had married Blake Edwards and concentrated on raising their children.
 "This is a nice film," said Andrews, "It's just right for my comeback."

-Filming locations

 The Tamarind Seed was filmed on location in Barbados, Belgravia (including Eaton Square) in London, and Paris.

 Reception

 The film received a Royal Command Performance.

-Box office

 Lew Grade said the film "did fairly well" at the box office but claims that he struggled to make much money from it because Edwards and Andrews took such a large percentage of the profits (Andrews 10% of the gross, Edwards 5%).
 This was common practice for a top-billed star and writer/director.